 Email: firstname.lastname@example.orgTelephone: +44 (0) 20 7882 2300Room Number: Dean's Office, Floor 5, Institute of Dentistry

-Professor Paul Coulthard was appointed Dean for Dentistry and Director, Institute of Dentistry, Queen Mary University of London, in January 2019.
+Professor Paul Coulthard was appointed Dean for Dentistry and Institute Director, Institute of Dentistry, Queen Mary University of London, in January 2019.
 He is Professor of Oral and Maxillofacial Surgery.
-The Institute of Dentistry at Queen Mary University of London has an impressive history and strong reputation and Professor Coulthard’s mission is to build on existing achievements, fostering and developing excellence, innovation and global reputation in teaching, learning and dental and oral research that is collaborative and embedded into wider medicine.
+The Institute of Dentistry at Queen Mary University of London has an impressive history and strong reputation and Professor Coulthard’s impact has been to build on existing achievements, fostering and developing excellence, innovation and global reputation in teaching, learning and dental and oral research that is collaborative and embedded into wider medicine.

 He was previously Vice-Dean of the Faculty of Biology, Medicine and Health at the University of Manchester and Head of the School of Medical Sciences.
-This School consisted of the Research Institutes of ‘Cancer Sciences’, ‘Cardiovascular Sciences’, ‘Developmental Biology & Medicine’, ‘Diabetes, Endocrinology & Gastroenterology’, and the ‘Manchester Medical School’ and ‘Manchester Dental School’.
+This School consisted of the Research Institutes of ‘Cancer Sciences’, ‘Cardiovascular Sciences’, ‘Developmental Biology & Medicine’, ‘Diabetes, Endocrinology & Gastroenterology’ and the ‘Manchester Medical School’ and ‘Manchester Dental School’.
 Prior to this he was Dean of the Manchester Dental School for five years.
 Professor Coulthard is Honorary Dental Consultant Advisor to the Office of the Chief Dental Officer, NHS England and NHS Improvement 2020-2023.

 Alongside surgical training, Professor Coulthard undertook research training leading to the award of an MDS in Oral and Maxillofacial Surgery and a PhD in Neuroscience.
 He was promoted to the position of Senior Lecturer and Head of Department in 2000, Honorary Consultant Oral Surgeon in 2001 and Personal Chair in 2004.

-He is President of the ‘British Association of Oral Surgeons’ and is now immediate Past President until 2023.
-Professor Coulthard was also President of the ‘British Association of Oral Surgeons’, becoming President in September 2019.
-He previously chaired the, ‘Dental System Leadership Group’ for Greater Manchester Health & Social Care Partnership, with representatives from the Local Authority, Primary Care Medicine, Managed Clinical Networks, Commissioning, Health Education England NW, Dental Advisory Group, Dental Public Health and Local Dental Committee.
+He was President of the ‘British Association of Oral Surgeons’ and is now immediate Past President until 2023.
+Professor Coulthard was also President of the ‘British Dental Association Hospital Group’.
+He previously chaired the ‘Dental System Leadership Group’ for Greater Manchester Health & Social Care Partnership, with representatives from the Local Authority, Primary Care Medicine, Managed Clinical Networks, Commissioning, Health Education England NW, Dental Advisory Group, Dental Public Health and Local Dental Committee.

 Professor Coulthard has had responsibility for undergraduate and postgraduate taught programmes in Medicine and Dentistry and to the External Professional Regulators.
 He has made a significant personal contribution to teaching and learning of undergraduate students and surgical trainees.
 He is passionate about evidence-based practice and introducing this concept to students.
 He is proud to produce high calibre graduates in science and clinicians who are research and public health thinking.

-The third edition of his textbook Oral and Maxillofacial Surgery, Radiology, Pathology and Oral Medicine (Master Dentistry Volume 1) was published in May 2013.
-This has been translated for distribution internationally.
+The fourth edition of his textbook Oral and Maxillofacial Surgery, Radiology, Pathology and Oral Medicine (Master Dentistry Volume 1) is due for publication in May 2021.
+This textbook has been translated for distribution internationally.
 Professor Coulthard has also co-authored chapters for six other textbooks and has many scientific publications relating to teaching and learning.